-Moses is a handsome 7 yo black and tan male, currently underweight at 71 lbs.
-He was originally brought into rescue as a stray when he arrived with us 3 years ago.
-While we do not know much about his early past, he was recently returned to us after living with a family for 3 years due to a change in job location.
+Moses is a Handsome 8 yo Black and Tan male weighing 80 lbs.
+He was originally found as a stray when he first arrived to us 3 years ago.
+While we do not know much about his early past, he was returned to us after living with a family for 3 years due to a change in job location.
 As always, Moses remains very social and curious.
 Like many dogs, he displays moments of hesitation with some new experiences, however he will eagerly join you with positive and confident leadership.
 Due to years of living outdoors, he used to avoid all tile/linoleum floors.
 Happily, this has been completely overcome.
 In fact, Moses finds the indoors to be his preferred sanctuary where he often may entice play even on slippery surfaces.

 This boy is amazingly game for any activity you have to offer whether a walk in the neighborhood, an adventure in the car, or retrieving a bouncing ball.
 In fact, his love of balls makes us wonder if he is part Labrador retriever!
 (Of note, this boy can destroy a bagful of tennis balls in record time.
-Supervision is necessary to prevent him from getting pieces lodged in his teeth again, requiring dental surgery and molar extractions!)
+Supervision is necessary to prevent him from getting pieces lodged in his teeth!).

 Original images - 2017